elmar-hinz/Learn.GettingAndCleaningData.Project/README.md

     4. tidy data text file

 * Check the checklist for reviewers links to all.
-* Check everything marked as TODO - TODO
+* Check everything marked as TODO - DONE
-* Final push to Github - TODO
+* Final push to Github - DONE
 * Submit to Coursera - DONE